Jaewook08/swpp202001/README.md

 - Jun.
 17: See [issue 25](https://github.com/snu-sf-class/swpp202001/issues/25) to see announcement about competition.

+- Jun.
+19:
+    * We'll have the final presentation at Sat, 3:00 pm.
+    * The benchmarks used for competition is uploaded.
+    * Input 4 of merge_sort/quick_sort/radix_sort is invalid, so please ignore it.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1